 Built in 2004, the Crooked House on Monciak can’t be missed.
 The design was inspired by a fairytale and the building is part of a shopping center – and is an interesting Sopot sightseeing attraction.

 Hands down, one of the best things to do in Sopot, Poland is walk on the pier.
-The Sopot Pier, which dates to 1827, ranks as the longest wooden pier in Europe – and extends a quarter of a mile into the Bay of Gdansk on the Baltic Sea.
-At the end of the pier there is a restaurant and marina, as well as the departure points for entertaining bay cruises.
-During the peak summer season, a ticket is required to enter the pier.
+Dating to 1827, it ranks as the longest wooden pier in Europe – and extends a quarter of a mile into the Bay of Gdansk on the Baltic Sea.
+At the end there is a restaurant and marina, as well as the departure points for entertaining bay cruises.
+During the peak summer season, a ticket is required to access the pier.

 Lunch: Fishing Harbor